DemHunter1/Demgameplay/README.md

 ### I don't want motion blur.
 * Turn off Reblur and save the preset.

-### I'm getting weird white flicker when in darker areas, how can i fix it ?
-* You can't, wait for an update to RTGI or turn up the specular lighting quality.

 ### I don't have one of the shaders you're using?
 * Every free shader i used is in the zip you download. if it's not in there it's a 5$ [paid shader by Marty](https://www.martysmods.com/)